Window convolution of the galaxy clustering bispectrum

-A key advantage of the TripoSH decomposition is that the window function for three-point clustering statistics can be decomposed in exactly the same basis as for the bispectrum or 3PCF, as we will demonstrate in the next section.
+where \(\dirac\) denotes the Dirac delta function.
+From these multipoles, a straightforward window convolution series can be derived as shown in the next section.
 In configuration space, the window function multipoles~\(\func{Q_{\ell_1 \ell_2 L}}(r_1, r_2)\) can be estimated from dense random catalogues using \cref{eq:FFT-estimator-3PCF} derived for the 3PCF by replacing \(\dn\) with \(w \nbar\) in \cref{eq:one-point-fields}.
 Note that under the simultaneous exchange \(\ell_1 \leftrightarrow \ell_2\) and \(r_1 \leftrightarrow r_2\), the value of TripoSH multipoles remains the same.
-This exchange symmetry means that for multipoles with degrees \(\ell_1 = \ell_2\), only the upper triangular part (\(r_1 \leq r_2\)) of the 2-dimensional quantity \(\func{Q_{\ell_1 \ell_2 L}}(r_1, r_2)\) needs to be computed.
+This exchange symmetry means that for multipoles with degrees \(\ell_1 = \ell_2\), only the upper triangular part (\(r_1 \leq r_2\)) of the two-dimensional quantity \(\func{Q_{\ell_1 \ell_2 L}}(r_1, r_2)\) needs to be computed.

 By contrast, in other approaches such as ref.~\cite{Pardede:2022}, the window function multipoles have a complex form with a larger number of degrees of freedom (namely additional spherical degree~\(\ell\) and order~\(m\) indices) than the three-point clustering statistics themselves and thus need computationally efficient estimators to be separately developed.
 In this aspect, window convolution in the TripoSH formalism resembles the standard window convolution procedure for two-point clustering statistics much more closely~\cite{Wilson:2016,Beutler:2016}.